davidcamell/coding_challenge/README.md

 ## Installation

 ### Clone git repo
 The first step is to download the code from github.
-The most basic way is to use command line to clone the repo to your local system.
+The most basic way is to use command line to clone the repo to your local system:
 ```
 git clone git@github.com:davidcamell/tagup_challenge.git {LOCAL_DESTINATION}
 ```

 ### Run setup.sh

 Use the `setup.sh` script to prepare basic infrastructure needed for the program to operate.
-This will create credential storage file locally, set up data directory for logging of results, and automate the [pip](https://pip.pypa.io/en/stable/) installation of needed packages as listed in 'requirements.txt'.
+This will create credential storage file locally, set up data directory for logging of results, and automate the [pip](https://pip.pypa.io/en/stable/) installation of needed packages as listed in 'requirements.txt':

 ```bash
 ./setup.sh
 ```

 ## Credential Management
-There are two methods available to manage credentials.
+There are two methods available to manage credentials:
 ### AWS Command Line Interface (AWS CLI)
 If you already have [AWS Command Line Interface](https://aws.amazon.com/cli/) installed on your system, you can use the profiles you already have set up there.
 Simply enter the name of a pre-existing profile in the `--profile` (or `-p`) argument of the script as described below under Usage, and explicitly request this method by also supplying the `--use_aws_cli_creds` (or `-a`) switch.
 Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/index.html) for more information.
 ### .cred.json